root-project/web/manual/root_classes_data_types_and_global_variables/index.md

 ### gFile

-`gFile` is the pointer to the current opened file in a ROOT session.
+`gFile` is the pointer to the current opened ROOT file in a ROOT session.

 ### gStyle